Skip to content

 Limitations to know before you commit

-Local Wan has a hardware price of admission: a modern GPU with substantial VRAM, plus the willingness to set up ComfyUI.
-It's the cheapest per clip and the most expensive in setup effort.
+Local Wan has a hardware price of admission.
+A modern GPU with substantial VRAM, plus the willingness to set up ComfyUI.
+Cheapest per clip.
+Most expensive in setup effort.

 Ceiling-level photorealism and prompt adherence at the very top end still belong to Veo 3 and the newest closed models; Wan's pitch is 90% of the result at a fraction of the cost, not outright leadership.